Best Broker for Cheapest FX in Europe (2026):

 - Assume the small % doesn’t matter — until they calculate 20 years of it.

 Most EU retail investors are blocked from US-domiciled ETFs (e.g. SPY, VTI) due to PRIIPs/KID rules.
-The practical answer is EUR-denominated UCITS ETFs — same underlying indices, no USD conversion needed at the broker level.
+The practical answer is EUR-denominated UCITS ETFs — same underlying indices, no USD conversion at the broker level.
+This is not a worse outcome for long-term investors.
+You still carry the underlying currency exposure; you just stop paying a spread to acquire it.
+For most European index investors, this is the lowest-friction long-term path.

-Choose your path in 3 steps
+Choose your path in 4 steps

 FX optimisation is a decision, not a research project.
 Here’s the framework for finding the right setup for your situation.